adrenalin-42/oop-lab-0/README.md

 In this lab I added simulation working without random elements.
 Every actions has a consequense on user(s) connected to the server.
 It affects it's happiness, violence and IQ.
 I also switched to `JetBrains-Idea-CE`.

+## Lab 6

+In this lab I included SOLID principles and redid the architecture of the system.